Tubal Ligation and Tubal Implants

 Although tubal ligation and tubal implants are expensive, it is a one-time cost.
 These procedures are usually covered by medical insurance, and there are no costs after the surgery is done.
 The cost of other birth control methods, such as pills or condoms and spermicide, may be greater over time.

-Tubal ligation and tubal implants do not protect against sexually transmitted diseases (STDs), including infection with the human immunodeficiency virus (HIV).
-To help protect yourself and your partner from possible STD infection, use a condom every time you have sex.
+Tubal ligation and tubal implants do not protect against sexually transmitted infections (STIs), including infection with the human immunodeficiency virus (HIV).
+To help protect yourself and your partner from possible STIs, use a condom every time you have sex.

 You must use another form of birth control for 3 months after receiving tubal implants.